Military Service of Choice': Oregon Guard Steps Up for Wildfire Crisis

 |0

-This work, Military Service of Choice': Oregon Guard Steps Up for Wildfire Crisis [Image 4 of 4], by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military Service of Choice': Oregon Guard Steps Up for Wildfire Crisis, by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.